reconstructing a journey

 first chemotherapy session

-They checked my lungs during inspiration and expiration: you can clearly see Portia with the catheter getting into my subclavian vein.
+They checked my lungs during inspiration (first image) and expiration (second image): you can clearly see Portia with the catheter getting into my subclavian vein.

 Luckly enough, I didn’t have a pneumothorax, so we went ahead with chemotherapy.